PMSchulze/NLP-benchmarking/README.md

 Finally, [here](https://github.com/PMSchulze/masters_thesis/tree/master/evaluation) we have written scripts to conveniently calculate the validation losses for the different systems.

 ## 6. Gather Results

+If you have access to our results data, [these](https://github.com/PMSchulze/masters_thesis/tree/master/results) R files can be used to gather all results conveniently.